geekygirlsarah/personal-readme/README.md

 ### Scheduling

-- Any open calendar spot between 9:00am and 4:30pm ET is fair game for booking me.
+- Any open calendar spot between working hours is fair game for booking me.
 - If my calendar time is marked as "(Personal)", ask before booking it.
 I might be able to reschedule it.
 - If my calendar time is marked as "(Optional)" or shows up as free, go ahead and book it!
 - I am not a great morning person and am generally more functional in the afternoon.
 Late mornings are great for standups or catch-up meetings, afternoons will usually be when I get the most work done, or can contribute the most thoughtful discussions.
 - Try to book meetings back to back, or leave room with at least an hour in between.
 (It takes me a bit of time to get back into "the zone" so it helps to eliminate short breaks between meetings that I can't really get back into a productive flow.)
+- Ideally I'd prefer meetings at the beginning and end of the day, leaving the middle of my day to do productive work as that's when my brain is the most active.
+- I don't mind meetings, but they should have a purpose to them!

 ### Meeting interactions